Attaching Signs to Concrete, Brick or Block

 2. Clean out the hole using compressed air and/or a wire brush.

-3. Place nut on the end of the anchor before hammering into the hole in order to protect the threads during installation.
+3. Place the nut on the end of the anchor before hammering into the hole in order to protect the threads during installation.

 4. Hammer the anchor through the hole in the sign into the hole drilled in the base material deep enough so a portion of the threads is below the surface of the sign.

-** See all diameters, lengths and prices for wedge anchors.
+** See all diameters, lengths, and prices for wedge anchors.

 Sleeve Anchors